Donald Trump seeks to move New York criminal case to federal court - ExBulletin

 Earlier in Thursday’s hearing, the judge sought to broker a compromise between lawyers and prosecutors for Trump, who raised concerns that he would use evidence obtained through the discovery process before the trial to attack witnesses and others involved in the case, as it has done in the past. .

-Merchan, the target of Trump’s social media anger over his indictment, has not ruled on the prosecution’s request for what is known as a protective order.
+Merchan, the target of Trump’s social media anger over his indictment, has not ruled on the prosecution’s request for what is being called a protective order.
 But he suggested he wanted to balance the sanctity of the matter, the safety of those involved and Trump’s free speech rights.

 The judge said Trump’s fame and megaphone make him different from other defendants, but with that comes the responsibility that his words, especially when used as rhetoric, can have consequences.